This article may contain compensated links. See our full disclosure here

 - Choosing colors that suit the local terrain so you look great in photos.
 She never wears beige in Tuscany as it blends into the earthy tones of the scenery

-- Applying rules of 3 in a color palette so you don’t need to add extra complementary items
+- Applying rules of 3 in a color palette so you don’t need to add extra complimentary items

 If you’re building a packing list for 2 weeks in Italy (or more) and are not concerned about repeating outfits, you can plan for a week making sure you have timed your washing for relevant stops in your itinerary.